It Can Be Effective, But It Can Also Lack Integrity

-Our car dealership example shows that employing “Higher Authority” in a negotiation is effective–but it certainly doesn’t build trust or long-term relationships.
+Our car dealership example shows that employing “Higher Authority” is effective, but negotiation tactics like these certainly don’t build trust or long-term relationships.
 But we still see this same tactic used in the business world all the time.
-Someone will enter a negotiation, come to an agreement, but then say they need to talk to their manager or the committee before signing the deal.
+Someone will enter a negotiation, and come to an agreement, but then say they need to talk to their manager or the committee before signing the deal.

 It’s risky because your customer or potential partner might feel taken advantage of in a way that they’ll never want to buy from you again.
 That’s because people on the raw end of this tactic might feel the deal was negotiated in bad faith or even with a lack of integrity.